vidushi-7/education-bliss-ai-agent/README.md

     We have built a decentralized, multi-agent ecosystem that delivers truly personalized 1:1 education.
 Instead of relying on a single, overburdened LLM, our solution utilizes a hierarchical team of specialized agents—orchestrated by a central **EducationSupervisor**—to autonomously manage the entire learning lifecycle.

 * **Value: Adaptive & Autonomous Mastery**
     Our system transforms passive content consumption into an active, adaptive journey.
 By leveraging specialized roles—planning, teaching, and assessing—our ecosystem ensures that every lesson is dynamically generated, grounded in real-time data, and rigorously evaluated.
-This architecture provides the scalability of digital platforms with the tailored efficacy of a human tutor.
+This architecture provides the scalability of digital platforms with the tailored efficacy of a personalized AI tutor.

 ***
 ### 2. Core Concept & Value